 The installation of any flooring material.
 In a commercial building carpeting requires a permit.
 The repair of existing roofing material with a like material, not exceeding 25% of the total roof area within a 12 month period.

 Replacing a faucet, as long as the plumbing does not have to be rearranged.

 Check With the Building Department Before You Start, to Make Sure.

 Hiring A Contractor!

 Ask your contractor for a reference list and check with those on the list.
 Most legitimate contractors do not go door to door seeking work.
-Check our list for when permits are required, if your contractor states he does not need a permit and it is on the list, do not fall for his line, the penalty for working without the required permits can be as much a $500.00 per day.
+Check our list for when permits are required.
+If your contractor states that he does not need a permit and it is on the list, do not fall for his line, the penalty for working without the required permits can be as much as $500.00 per day.

 The Building Department may not recommend contractors, however, we can give you three (3) names of contractors that we have not had any problems with.
 But, we still do not recommend them.

 N.J.
 State Law 13:45A-16.2 States: Final Inspections are Required Before Final Payment is Made to the Contractor.